 x.
-The COD sexual misconduct hearing panel meets in executive session to deliberate.
+The COD sexual misconduct hearing panel meets in executive session to make a determination as to whether the respondent is responsible for a policy violation.

 H. Witnesses

 In general, because they have already been interviewed and their information incorporated into the investigator's report, witnesses who participated in the investigation will not be permitted to appear in person at the sexual misconduct hearing.